kumardineshkumaraa/Ex_8_CheckBox/README.md

 Android Studio(Min. required Artic Fox)# Ex_8_CheckBox
 Develop a program to create a option menu using checkboxes and display the toast selected checkboxes with Android Studio
-## AIM:
-To Develop a program for creating a option menu using checkboxes and display the toast selected checkboxes with Android Studio.

-## EQUIPMENTS REQUIRED:

-Android Studio(Min. required Artic Fox)

 ## ALGORITHM:

 Step 1: Open Android Studio and then click on File -> New -> New project.

 Step 2: Then type the Application name as SMSIntent and click Next.